Top Holiday Shows and Performances in Philadelphia

-Visions of sugarplums dance across Philadelphia’s stages as the performing arts herald the holiday season.
+Visions of sugarplums dance across Philadelphia’s world-class performance venues as the city ushers in the holiday season.

 Watch as the miserly Ebeneezer Scrooge undergoes a miraculous change of heart after being visited by three wondrous holiday spirits.
 The Walnut Theatre’s touching musical adaptation of A Christmas Carol will delight children and adults alike, as will the historic atmosphere at America’s oldest theater.